 CLEVELAND NATIONAL FOREST

-The trail head is not marked so having a hiking App, (preloaded, as you will not always have cell coverage), would be helpful.
+Coming in on Corral Canyon Road the trailhead is not marked so having a hiking App, (preloaded, as you will not always have cell coverage), would be helpful.
 There is only room for maybe five cars.
-Hike passed the locked gate then work your way up a windy dirt road for less than a half mile, (again an GPS App could beneficial to find the trail), just passed a sharp turn in the road turn left onto the Espinosa Trail.
+Hike passed the locked gate then work your way up a windy dirt road (called Kernan on the map I saw), for less than a half mile, (again an GPS App could be beneficial to find the trail).
+Just passed a sharp turn in the road turn left onto the Espinosa Trail.
 The trek is through heavy overgrown thorny brush that wants to reach out and scratch, so long pants and sleeves are something to consider.
 Along the way there are some lovely oaks for shade until you break out into bright sunshine with green hills sprinkled with boulders where you can marvel at the sight of Corte Madera, “San Diego’s Half Dome.”

 Pursuing Balance Through Adventure